Need some rainy day games or indoor recess activities for kids?

 Memory Pass

-Everyone stands up again, and the last person that received the ball, throws it to the person that threw it to them, and so on, sitting down again as you go.
+Everyone stands up again as they receive the ball, and the last person that received the ball, throws it to the person that threw it to them, and so on, standing up as you go.

-If it gets back to the person who started and everyone is sitting again, you win!
+If it gets back to the person who started and everyone is standing again, you win!

 You can play this game with kids as young as Kindergarten, but it takes a lot of extra explaining.
 2nd grade and up works best.